Lazy22zz/UE5-RPG-Combat-Game/README.md

   ```
   The fourth step, create a tag for the weapon\
   In `WarriorGameplayTags` .h and .cpp, add `WARRIOR_API UE_DECLARE_GAMEPLAY_TAG_EXTERN(Player_Weapon_Axe)` , `UE_DEFINE_GAMEPLAY_TAG(Player_Weapon_Axe, "Player.Weapon.Axe")`.\
-  The fifth step, debugging if the tag or weapon actor has an issue.\
+  The fifth step is debugging if the tag or weapon actor has an issue.\
   In `PawnCombatComponent.cpp`,
   ```c++
   #include "WarriorDebugHelper.h"